toeverything/affine.pro-legacy/src/blog/2023/02/downhills-release-announcement/index.md

 layout: blog
 ---

-# Downhills release-Cloud sync, Workspaces, and more Blocks
 # Preface
 Everything we do from start to finish is **with the goal of creating a tool that provides positive real-life value to our community**.
 Whether you are writing a document, or getting creative in the Edgeless Mode (whiteboard).
 Whether you are working solo, with friends, or with colleagues.
 AFFiNE should work for you, so here are some of our latest updates:
 ## 1) A local-first, offline support, and privacy-focused workspace